Chief Justice Raymond Zondo (2012 – 2024)

 With effect from 1 November 2011 Justice Zondo was appointed as an acting judge of the Constitutional Court until just prior to his permanent appointment to the same court.

-DCJ Zondo was appointed as Deputy Chief Justice to succeed Deputy Chief Justice Moseneke on 7 June 2017.
+Zondo was appointed as Deputy Chief Justice to succeed Deputy Chief Justice Moseneke on 7 June 2017.

 Selection of Judgments written